row5is/HOL112018/README.md

 Enter the url from the Phillydotnet git repo for this lab.
 You will be prompted for a location to put the repo.
 The repo will be place into a subdirectory under the directory you select.
 After the repo downloads you will get a dialog asking if you would like to open the repo.
 CLick the Open Respostory button.

+At thsi point you may be asked to log into Github.com.
+If you are, then click the _Sign in_ button.